scikit-learn-inria-fondation/EuroSciPy22/README.md

 installation required for this tutorial).

 If you have the time, feel free to do as much as you want of the workshop on your own.
-Feel free to ask question on our [Discord channel](https://discord.gg/rqxwcuw8).
+Feel free to ask question on our [Gitter](https://gitter.im/scikit-learn/scikit-learn).

 ## Workshop for first time contributors